Skip to main content

 A professional LLC (PLLC) is a type of legal business entity that offers limited liability protection for licensed professionals like lawyers, doctors, engineers, and other high-liability professions.
 LLCs and PLLCs differ in that only licensed professionals can form and be members of PLLCs.

-4. Adopt an LLC Operating Agreement
+5. Create an Operating Agreement

-LLC operating agreements are internal documents that should address things like membership duties, revenue sharing, how to remove a member, and even the procedure for dissolving your Kentucky LLC.
+LLC operating agreements are internal documents that should address things like membership duties, revenue sharing, how to remove a member, and even the procedure for dissolving your LLC.
 In the event of a disagreement among LLC members, your operating agreement will serve as the blueprint for resolving it.
-While there is no legal requirement for your Kentucky LLC to have an operating agreement, but it’s simply good business practice to write one.
+While there is no legal requirement for your Kentucky -based LLC to have an operating agreement, it’s good business practice to write one.

-5. Get an EIN
+6. Get an EIN

-An employer identification number (EIN) is a nine-digit federal tax identification number for your business.
+An Employer Identification Number (EIN) is a nine-digit federal tax identification number for your business.
 You’ll need to get an EIN to open a business bank account, pay taxes, apply for loans, and in some cases, secure business permits and licenses.

 You can get an EIN for free from the IRS, or you can hire Northwest and we’ll get your EIN for you.

-The Kentucky Annual Report is due between January 1st and June 30th each year.
+The Kentucky Annual Report is due between January 1st and June 30 each year.
 Your first report is due the year after you form your LLC.
-For example, if you formed your LLC in 2023, your report will be due by June 30th of 2024.
+For example, if you formed your LLC in 2023, your report will be due by June 30 of 2024.
 The report costs $15.

 Tip: Not great at remembering due dates?
 Hire Northwest and we’ll file for you.